Sirius

-At about the same time (which is just a coincidence), Sirius will take its turn as the southern Pole Star, around the year 66270.
+Coincidentally, at about the same time, Sirius will take its turn as the southern Pole Star, around the year 66,270 AD.
 In that year, Sirius will come to within 1.6 degrees of the south celestial pole.
-This is due to precession and proper motion of Sirius itself which moves slowly in the SSW direction.
-So it will be visible from the southern hemisphere only.
+This is due to axial precession and proper motion of Sirius itself which moves slowly in the SSW direction, so it will be visible from the southern hemisphere only.

 After that time, its distance will begin to increase, and it will become fainter, but it will continue to be the brightest star in the Earth's night sky for approximately the next 210,000 years, at which point Vega, another A-type star that is intrinsically more luminous than Sirius, becomes the brightest star.